ioBroker/adapter-react-5/src/Components/JsonConfigComponent/SCHEMA.md

   - `autoInit` - init field with current coordinates if empty
   - `longitudeName` - if defined, the longitude will be stored in this attribute, divider will be ignored
   - `latitudeName` - if defined, the latitude will be stored in this attribute, divider will be ignored
-  - `useSystemName` - if defined, the checkbox with "Use system settings" will be shown and latitude, longitude will be read from system.config
+  - `useSystemName` - if defined, the checkbox with "Use system settings" will be shown and latitude, longitude will be read from system.config, a boolean will be saved to the given name

+- `license` - shows the license information if not already accepted.
+One of attributes `texts` or `licenseUrl` must be defined.
+When the license is accepted, the defined configuration attribute will be set to `true`.
+  - `texts` - array of paragraphs with texts, which will be shown each as a separate paragraph
+  - `licenseUrl` - URL to the license file (e.g. https://raw.githubusercontent.com/ioBroker/ioBroker.docs/master/LICENSE)
+  - `title` - Title of the license dialog
+  - `agreeText` - Text of the agreed button
+  - `checkBox` - If defined, the checkbox with the given name will be shown.
+If checked, the agreed button will be enabled.

 - `checkLicense` - Very special component to check the license online.
 It's required exactly `license` and `useLicenseManager` properties in native.
   - `uuid` - Check UUID